NickLeko/icu-code-blue-early-warning/CASE_STUDY.md

 ## Lessons Learned

 **What I would do differently:**
-- Start with a vitals-only baseline before adding labs
 - Integrate calibration analysis earlier in evaluation
 - Document feature importance sooner for clinical face validity